aarrbba123/oc-repository/MkNPP-MonOS/docs/Hrf3-Net Packet Structure v2.md

 Optionally, some servers (i.e, ones found in MonOSv1, also beep)

-No Paramaters.
+No additional params

 ### ACK (Acknowledge)

 Used as a response for `PNG`.
-Nothing else sends this, really

-No Paramaters.
+No additional params

 ### DEC (Decline)